Business Operating Model

 12.2.
 The Disciplinary Sub Committee will act in accordance with the Instructions for the guidance and assistance of Disciplinary Committees on the Procedure and Conduct of Disciplinary Hearings as laid down in the RFU Handbook.

 13.1.
-The RNRU employs five pensionable staff on a regular basis and funded by the charity: an Assistant Secretary and Account Officer who manages the Rugby Office at HMS TEMERAIRE and a Rugby Development Officer (RDO), part funded by the RFU, and two Community Rugby Coaches (CRCs), who are focussed primarily on grass roots rugby development in accordance with the RNRU strategy.
+The RNRU employs four pensionable staff on a regular basis and funded by the charity: a Company Secretary who manages all governance and legislative procedures, a Business Manager who primarily supports income generation via Army v Navy ticket sales, and a Finance Officer who delivers all financial support to the RNRU and NRL, and a Rugby Development Officer (RDO), part funded by the RFU.
 All vacancies within the RNRU are advertised widely, inviting volunteers, both serving and civilian, to be considered for selection.
 Executive appointments and bye-law changes are agreed at the RNRU AGM, where all member clubs are entitled to vote.

 Insurance, health and safety, safeguarding and legal information

 14.1.
-Managed by the Assistant Secretary, the Patrons are list, c350 - strong, of RNRU supporters who pay a monthly subscription.
-A valuable income stream to the RNRU, it also allows our supporters a unique patrons tie and access to a ballot for an allocation of tickets for matches at Twickenham, international tickets, premiership season tickets, 6 monthly prize draw and priority Army Navy ticket purchases.
+Managed by the Business Manager, the Patrons are a group of c350 strong RNRU supporters who pay a monthly subscription.
+A valuable income stream to the RNRU, it also allows our supporters access to a ballot for an allocation of tickets for matches at Twickenham, international tickets, premiership season tickets to Bath RFC and Exeter Chiefs RFC and 6 monthly prize draws.

 Resources - Facilities and Equipment